-Airbus and Turkey have a long history of successful collaboration in civil and military aviation.
-For nearly 30 years, Airbus has been an important partner for the country, working closely with flag carrier Turkish Airlines, the Ministry of Defence and Presidency of Defence Industries, as well as Turkey’s air force, navy and coast guard.
+Airbus and Turkey have a long history of partnership with successful projects in civil and military aviation for Turkey.
+For nearly 30 years, Airbus has been an important solution partner for Turkey working closely with Turkish Airlines, Ministry of Defence, Turkish SSB (Savunma Sanayi Bakanlığı), Turkish Air Force, Navy and Coast Guard.

-Airbus aircraft share cockpit and operational commonality, allowing airlines to use the same pool of pilots, cabin crews and maintenance engineers, while bringing operational flexibility that results in significant cost savings.
-Several airlines in Turkey benefit from these advantages by operating more than one Airbus aircraft type in their fleet.
+Airbus aircraft share a unique cockpit and operational commonality, allowing airlines to use the same pool of pilots, cabin crews and maintenance engineers, bringing operational flexibility and resulting in significant cost savings.
+Several airlines in Turkey exploit this unique advantage by operating more than one Airbus aircraft type in their fleet.

-Turkey has proved an important market for Airbus helicopters.
-Significant military contracts were signed in the 1990s for the delivery of AS532 Cougar helicopters to the Turkish armed forces.
-As of mid-2018, Turkey is the world’s largest Cougar operator with a fleet of 46 such helicopters operated by the Turkish Land Forces and the Air Force for general purpose and search-and-rescue missions.
+Turkey is an important partner for Airbus Helicopters.
+Significant Military contracts have been signed in the 1990’s for the delivery of helicopters.
+Turkey is the world’s largest Cougar operator with a fleet of 45 Cougar helicopters that are operated by the Turkish Land Forces and the Air Force for general purpose and Search-and-Rescue missions.

 Airbus has seven major industrial partners and subsidiaries in Turkey.

-Airbus’ Global Market Forecast for 2018-2037 predicts that over the coming 20 years, passenger traffic to, from and within Turkey will more than triple.
-Airbus is extremely well-positioned to meet this demand with its eco-efficient, modern aircraft families, and Turkish aerospace companies are equally well-positioned to benefit from this growth through long-term industrial partnerships with Airbus.
+Airbus’ global market forecast predicts that over the next 20 years the passenger traffic to, from and within Turkey will more than treble.
+Airbus is extremely well positioned to meet this demand with our eco-efficient, modern family of aircraft, and Turkish aerospace companies are well positioned to benefit from this growth through long-term industrial partnerships with Airbus.